ibm-cloud-docs/cephaas/getting-started.md

 {: #submitorder}
 {: step}

-After you estimate the cost of your order, your IBM representative will contact you for placing the order.
+After you estimate the cost of your order and enter your contact information, your IBM representative will contact you for placing the order.

 ## Preparing your deployment
 {: #managingnewstorage}